moleculerjs/site/source/docs/0.13/errors.md

 title: Errors
 ---
-Moleculer has some built-in `Error`.
-You can use it when you raise an error in services.
+Moleculer has some built-in `Error` to raise an error in services.

 ## Base error classes